NOAA’s Weather–Ready Nation is about readying your community for extreme weather, water, and climate events.

 The devastating impacts of extreme events like record breaking snowfall, violent tornadoes, destructive hurricanes, widespread flooding, and devastating drought can be reduced by taking advanced action, which is why the Weather–Ready Nation initiative is so important.

 What is NOAA doing to build a Weather-Ready Nation?

 NOAA’s National Weather Service is transforming its operations to help America respond.
-In the end, emergency managers, first responders, government officials, businesses and the public will be empowered to make fast, smart decisions to save lives and livelihoods.
+Offices now provide forecast information in a way that better supports emergency managers, first responders, government officials, businesses and the public make fast, smart decisions to save lives and property and enhance livelihoods.